OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 It’s worth noting to use LD_PRELOAD, it needs to satisfy below conditions:

-• the function input arguments and return value contains enough information to do your analysis
+• the function input arguments and return value contain enough information to do your analysis

 • it’s possible to filter unneeded contexts because some low-level function is used by many high-level logics, and some of them are noise

-In OpenResty, it enables to inject handlers in different phases of the request life cycle.
-All async phases (that is, such phase runs your lua code in a coroutine, which could yield for async IO and resume later) uses lua_resume() function, and all recursive coroutine resumes are flattened by OpenResty, i.e. when you create a new coroutine to access LDAP server via cosocket from the async phase handler, it will exit the entry coroutine (the handler itself) and resumes the extra coroutine there.
-So, calculate the duration in lua_resume() will be not overlapped with each other.
+OpenResty enables to inject handlers in different phases of the request life cycle.
+All async phases (that is, such phase runs your lua code in a coroutine, which could yield for async IO and resume later) use lua_resume() function, and all recursive coroutine resumes are flattened by OpenResty, i.e. when you create a new coroutine to access the LDAP server via cosocket from the async phase handler, it will exit the entry coroutine (the handler itself) and resumes the extra coroutine there.
+So, calculating the duration in lua_resume() will not overlap with each other.

 1